-There is two types of symbolic link types canlled hard link and soft link.
+There are two types of symbolic links types called hard links and soft links.

 - Soft Link is similar to the shortcuts in the Windows operating system.
 It is just a pointer to the source.
 The soft link is more popular than the hard link.
 Different from the hard link a symbolic link can point to another file system file or folder.

 - Hard Link is similar to the soft link with a big difference.
-Hard Link uses inodes in order to link to the source file or folder like it exist in the provided location.
+Hard Link uses inodes in order to link to the source file or folder as it exists in the provided location.
 A hard link can not be created in different file systems and partitions.

 ln Command Syntax

 The ln command has the following syntax.
 The default link type for the ln command is a hard link.

 - OPTION is used to set the link type or similar.